 Microsoft Intellimouse Pro

 That's right, your eyes don't deceive you.
-Chances are you recognise the above design from somewhere, whether it's a school IT lab, an office, or a front desk.
+Chances are you remember the above design from somewhere, whether it's a school IT lab, an office, or a front desk.
 Well, wherever that place was, their bosses haven't scrimped on equipment, because despite its austere looks, the Intellimouse is a seriously great mouse.

 With a subtle but effective ergonomic curve, and no unnecessary bells and whistles, there's a reason why Microsoft's mouse design hasn't changed much down the years.